codee-com/open-catalog/Checks/PWR003/README.md

 ### Issue

-Mark functions that do not produce side effects as pure to enable compiler optimizations.
+Mark functions that do not produce side effects as pure to facilitate reasoning about the flow of data, improving code readability and favoring compiler optimizations.

 In computer programming, a function can be considered pure if **its only side